Introduction to Dzogchen

 Although enlightenment requires the subtlest level of mental activity, Chan neither explains this level nor presents explicit methods for reaching it.
 Moreover, it does not discuss the subtle energy-system.
 Nevertheless, focus on the area below the navel (Jap. hara) in various Chan practices undoubtedly causes the energy-winds to enter and dissolve in the central channel, which brings access to this subtlest level.
 Dzogchen accesses rigpa through being led to recognize it by our spiritual masters, after we have “greased” the subtle energy-system with prior anuyoga practice.

-The Chan method, specifically in the Rinzai tradition, for stopping the conceptual process is “profound doubt” – doubting all conceptual statements – and koan practice, often entailing paradox.
+The Chan method, specifically in the Rinzai tradition, for going beyond the conceptual process is “profound doubt” – doubting all conceptual statements – and koan practice, often entailing paradox.
 Dzogchen stops the conceptual process through focusing on the simultaneous arising and disappearing of thoughts.

 In Chan, the cause for actualizing a rupakaya, especially in the Soto tradition, is sitting in the perfect posture of a Buddha.
 In dzogchen, the causes are rigpa’s nature of spontaneously establishing appearances, rigpa’s innate feature of shining with five-colored rainbow light, and prior mahayoga practice of visualizing ourselves as Buddha-figures.
 Chan does not have any discussion or presentation of Buddha-figures.